My family LOVES Fried Chicken!

 - Brown chicken on each side (approximately 2 minutes per side) – use tongs to turn chicken strips over.

-- Turn heat to low; place lid on the skillet, cook 2 minutes.
+- Turn heat to low; place lid on the skillet, and cook for 2 minutes.

 - Remove lid; turn heat to high and cook until coating is crispy and golden brown on each side (approximately another 2 minutes per side).

-Tip: If I use 3 chicken breasts to make these tenders, I will cook it in two batches.
-If you cook more than one batch at a time, you may need to strain your oil through a fine mesh strainer to remove excess crumbs in the bottom of your skillet.
+Tip: If I use 3 chicken breasts to make these tenders, I will cook them in two batches.
+If you cook more than one batch at a time, you may need to strain your oil through a fine-mesh strainer to remove excess crumbs in the bottom of your skillet.
 You may also need to add more oil.
-When I make chicken tenders I find this step is not necessary, however I do when I use chicken thighs instead of strips, because they need more time to cook.
+When I make chicken tenders I find this step is not necessary, however, I do when I use chicken thighs instead of strips, because they need more time to cook.

 Ingredients